-- To identify, assess and, with appropriate support, provide for the educational needs of children in their care - To liaise with the child's parents/guardians regarding their specific ability and special educational needs - To review and provide evidence for cumulative records - To decide the teaching objectives, differentiated as appropriate - To share Individual targets with the child - To regularly assess the pupils' work and record progress - To try to ensure each area of the curriculum encourages pupils to develop skills, confidence and enjoyment in information processing, creative thinking, problem solving and communication. - To work in conjunction with the SENCo - To support and deploy TAs as appropriate.
+- To identify, assess and, with appropriate support, provide for the educational needs of children in their care - To liaise with the child's parents/guardians regarding their specific ability and special educational needs - To review and provide evidence for cumulative records - To decide the teaching objectives, differentiated as appropriate - To share Individual targets with the child - To regularly assess the pupils' work and record progress - To try to ensure each area of the curriculum encourages pupils to develop skills, confidence and enjoyment in information processing, creative thinking, problem solving and communication. - To work in conjunction with the SENDCo

-• Learner Profile / one page passport to summarise individual pupil needs, within the class, encapsulating how the individual is best supported.
+- To support and deploy TAs as appropriate. - Learner Profile / one page passport to summarise individual pupil needs, within the class, encapsulating how the individual is best supported.
 This can be used in the summer term as part of the handover process and should be current.
-Collaboration between TA's and SENCo is encouraged.
+Collaboration between TA's and SENDCo ensures that Learner Profiles are updated as necessary.